dvir-rusin/ToDo_List/README.md

 - When reopening the application, load the last user that was on.

+- add pop up messeges for loading and saving tasks / profiles

 While creating the application, the following points were taken into account:
 The application should look usable and have a decent user experience (UI/UX).
 Maintain clean code and a good project structure, improving over time.